Battle of Leyte Gulf: Aftermath

-The first use of kamikaze aircraft took place following the Leyte landings.
+The first organized use of kamikaze aircraft took place following the Leyte landings.
 A kamikaze hit the Australian heavy cruiser HMAS Australia on 21 October.
-Organized suicide attacks by the "Special Attack Force" (Japanese Special Attack Units) began on 25 October during the closing phase of the Battle off Samar, causing the destruction of the escort carrier St. Lo.
+Organized suicide attacks by the "Special Attack Force" (Japanese Special Attack Units) began on 25 October during the closing phase of the Battle off Samar, sinking the escort carrier St. Lo.

 J. F. C. Fuller writes of the outcome of Leyte Gulf: